Skip to main content

 Media & Learning Association Video Library

-The Media & Learning Association (MLA) is an international association set up to promote and stimulate the use of media as a way to enhance innovation and creativity in teaching and learning across all levels of education in Europe.
-On its video library page, users can find a resourceful depository of conferences and webinars on
+The Media & Learning Association (MLA) is an international association to promote the use of media to enhance innovation and creativity in teaching and learning.
+Its video library page includes conferences and webinars on Media Literacy.
+Please click on the link below to access the content: Video Library – Media and Learning Association

 Supporting Quality Journalism through MIL